MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

   > The tenant can have more than one [!include[pn-dyn-365](../includes/pn-dyn-365.md)] instance. [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] has the option to select an instance from within the app.

 - You must have admin access to add or update the [!include[pn-dyn-365](../includes/pn-dyn-365.md)] tenant instance.
 - The [!include[pn-dyn-365](../includes/pn-dyn-365.md)] instance must have the [!include[pn-dyn-365-field-service](../includes/pn-dyn-365-field-service.md)] app installed, and it must include the **My In Progress Bookings** view.
 To make sure this view is installed, we recommend [!include[pn-dyn-365-field-service](../includes/pn-dyn-365-field-service.md)] version 8.2 or later.
-This topic describes how to make sure you have the correct version and view.
 - The tenant must have at least two user accounts - one for the technician (front-line worker) and another for the remote collaborator.
   - The remote collaborator only needs a Microsoft Teams license.
   - The technician user will need a Dynamics 365 Field Service license, a Microsoft Teams license, _and_ a Dynamics 365 Remote Assist license. **Note:** A Remote Assist license includes Teams.